lennig/rectangleOverlap/README.md

 If they do not overlap, optionally provides their axis of separation.

 **How to use:**
-Instantiate a rectangle rect1 like this:
+Instantiate a rectangle rect like this:

   ```
 Rectangle rect = new Rectangle(x, y, w, h, r)